VictoriaShevchenko97/cexIO/README.md

 CONFIGURATION
 ------------
+Redis must be running on port 6379
-All configuration info in config files in 3 part of system(server, clientA, clientB)
+All configuration info in config file in root of project and called config.json

 QUICK START